openziti/ziti/ziti-tunnel/docker/README.md

 This will cause the container to configure the Linux host to transparently proxy any domain names or IP addresses that match a Ziti service.

-### Opaque Proxy Using Docker on MacOS or Windows
+### Docker Proxy or MacOS or Windows
-1. Modify to suit the file named `docker-compose.yml` with contents like these in this Git repo.
-Change the value of `ZITI_VERSION` and `NF_REG_NAME` and the service name(s) and port number(s) to suit.
+1. Modify "ziti-proxy" under "services" in the file named `docker-compose.yml` in this Git repo.
+Change the service name(s) and port number(s) to suit your actual services.
 You must align the mapped ports under `ports` with the bound ports in the `command`.

 ```yaml
 version: "3.3"